Enjoy sex like you used to

 Below, we’ve explained how this medication functions and why it might not be working.
 We’ve also shared some things you can do if Cialis doesn’t treat your ED.

-Oral ED medications like Cialis (and its generic, tadalafil) are also called phosphodiesterase type 5 or PDE5 inhibitors.
+It’s a phosphodiesterase type 5 (PDE5) inhibitor.
 PDE5 inhibitors like Cialis treat the symptoms of erectile dysfunction by inhibiting the PDE5 enzyme, which has the effect of keeping the smooth muscles in the arteries that supply blood to the penis relaxed.
 This makes it easier for blood to move into the erectile tissues of your penis, which leads to an erection.

 Studies of tadalafil show that it improves erections and enhances sexual performance even at a relatively low dose.